AntonAleksandrov13/antonaleksandrov13.github.io/_posts/2024-12-25-setting-up-home-cluster.md

 So it was very convenient to use  Raspberry PI Imager to configure WLAN access and hostnames.

 ## Node naming
 Hostnames I have decided to use are Caspar, Balthasar and Melchior.
-These are also known as Magi from the Gospel of Matthew, but I have chosen these names after 3 computers(also collectively referred to as MAGI) in the anime series Evangelion.
+These are also known as Magi from the Gospel of Matthew, but I have chosen these names after 3 computers (also collectively referred to as MAGI) in the anime series Evangelion.

 ![magi-eva.webp](/public/magi.gif)

 ## Booting up the first node

 ![first-rpi-connected.jpeg](/public/first-rpi-connected.jpeg)
-As soon as a SD card was installed and Ethernet cable is connected the head node - Caspar was booting up.
+As soon as a SD card was installed and Ethernet cable is connected, the head node - Caspar was booting up.

-Now, to connect to Caspar we need its IP first.
-As I have managed to forget admin password from my router, I had to brush up on my ARP knowledge using the useful arp-scan utility:
+Now, to connect to Caspar, we need its IP first.
+As I have managed to forget the admin password from my router, I had to brush up on my ARP knowledge using the useful arp-scan utility:

 ```shell
 $ sudo arp-scan --interface=en0 192.168.0.0/24